kiboschool/tk-web-foundations/src/lessons/javascript-fundamentals/introduction-to-javascript.md

 ### A playground for code

 The console isn’t just for log and error messages.
-Just like the Style tab and Elements panel let you try out different CSS properties and HTML, the console lets you try out JavaScript code and see the result.
+The console lets you try out JavaScript code and see the result, like how the Elements panel and Styles tab let you try out different HTML elements and CSS properties.

-Just like the Elements and Style tab, the console doesn’t make any permanent changes to the page.
-You can’t permanently break anything by typing the wrong JavaScript into the console.
-You can always reset by refreshing the page.
+Just like the Elements and Style tab, you can’t permanently break anything by typing the wrong JavaScript into the console.
+You can always reset your changes by refreshing the page.

 > However, if you *want* your changes to be saved between page refreshes, you’ll need to copy what you write into a JavaScript file like `script.js` and run it from there.

 So far, you might not know much JavaScript that you could run in the console — you’ve seen how to make an error, but that’s not very useful.
 You’ve seen how to log a message, which could be useful eventually, but doesn’t do a whole lot yet.

 In the activity above, you also learned `alert`, which shows a popup message on the page.
-That’s kinda cool!
+That’s kinda of cool!
 Perhaps even more useful for you, the console can act like a built-in calculator.

 Try entering the following lines of code into the console one by one.
 Press the Enter key after each line, and see the result: